CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 3: Configure Infrastructure - Terraform Azure Example.md

 ## Summary

-In this module, you have covered the following:
+In this module, you learned to:

  - Initialized the Terraform configuration
  - Imported the pre-created resource group into Terraform state